- From an ordinary medical student to the 2nd runner-up of Mr World Vietnam, how has Dinh Ta Bi's life changed over time?

 - You chose to study at Buon Ma Thuot University of Medicine and Pharmacy.
 Where did this decision come from?

-My father's last wish was to see me continue to study medicine.
-As I started studying this field, I gradually felt love and passion for it.
-Currently, I am happy with my decision and proud to be about to fulfill my father's last wish.
+My father's last wish was to see me continue my medical career.
+As I started studying this field, I gradually fell in love with it and became passionate about it.
+Now, I am happy with my decision and proud that I am about to fulfill my father's last wish.

 - Your two older sisters also participated in beauty pageants.
 How did they influence or advise you?

-When they knew I was participating in Mr World Vietnam, they not only encouraged me but also became dedicated advisors.
-They advised me to participate with a relaxed mindset, focusing on expressing myself honestly, because confidence and individuality are important factors for success.
+When they knew I was participating in Mr World Vietnam, they not only encouraged me but also became my dedicated advisors.
+They advised me to participate with a relaxed mindset and to focus on expressing myself honestly, because confidence and individuality are the key factors for success.

 They taught me that this is not just a beauty contest but also an opportunity to learn and develop myself, to show strength, resilience and intelligence.